 A super instant recipe for making Andhra Instant Pesarattu Dosa recipe in less than 15 minutes.
-This recipe (with step by step pictures) yields soft and crispy pesarattu and tastes excellent with peanut chutney or ginger chutney.
+This recipe (with step-by-step pictures) yields soft and crispy pesarattu and tastes excellent with peanut or ginger chutney.

 This pesarattu dosa is made with moong dal flour and rice flour.
-And it's one of the popular green gram recipes in India.
+And it's one of the famous green gram recipes in India.

-Being a responsible mother, my task is to provide my family with enriched healthy food all the time.
+As a responsible mother, I always provide enriched, healthy food for my family.
 The lazy person in me always pulls my leg to go around and choose the easy recipes.

-I have a huge collection of these types of easy to make healthy recipes.
+I have a vast collection of these types of easy-to-make healthy recipes.
 This pesarattu comes in one of such top Indian recipes.

 What is pesarattu dosa?

 Pesarattu is one of the authentic breakfast dishes in South Indian cuisine.
-Usually made with green gram and rice, and served along with sweet and sour ginger chutney.
+Usually made with green gram and rice and served with sweet and sour ginger chutney.

-Traditionally the batter for pesarattu dosa requires overnight soaking and grinding it the next day morning.
-But I have gone with the moong dal flour which is readily available in the market.
+Traditionally, the batter for pesarattu dosa requires overnight soaking and grinding the following day.
+But I have gone with the moong dal flour readily available.

-I just mixed it with rice flour and just gave it 5 minutes resting time.
-It's all like magic, the batter is ready to make very healthy protein-rich breakfast in just 5 minutes.
+I just mixed it with rice flour and gave it 5 minutes of rest.
+It's all like magic; the batter is ready to make a healthy, protein-rich breakfast in just 5 minutes.

 Other dosa recipes